elgalu/docker-selenium/README.md

 If you create the container with `-e VIDEO=true` it will start recording a video through the vnc connection run upon start but first create a local folder `videos` in your current directory and mount the videos directory for an easy transfer with `-v $(pwd)/videos:/videos`

-Once your tests are done you can either manually stop the recording via `docker exec ch /bin-utils/stop-video` where *ch* is just the arbitrary container chosen name in `docker run` command.
+Once your tests are done you can either manually stop the recording via `docker exec grid /bin-utils/stop-video` where *ch* is just the arbitrary container chosen name in `docker run` command.
 Or simply stop the container and that will stop the video recording automatically.

 Relevant environment variables to customize it are: